 Air quality in Sydney is good by national and international standards.
 According to data published by the World Health Organisation (WHO) who set global air quality guidelines, Sydney’s air quality is better than their guidelines and the air quality of other global cities such as Washington, Helsinki, London and Paris.

 In February 2018, the NSW Government announced stronger measures on emissions from motorway tunnels.
 These measures include the EPA regulating the ventilation facilities of all current and future operating motorway tunnels to ensure they meet air quality limits.

 As part of these measures additional checks are required before the EIS for the project can be approved by the Minister for Planning.
 They involve:

 - The Advisory Committee on Tunnel Air Quality (ACTAQ) coordinating a scientific review of the project’s air emissions from ventilation facilities

 - The NSW Chief Health Officer releasing a statement on the potential health impacts of emissions from tunnel ventilation facilities.

-The F6 Extension Stage 1 is the first tunnel project that was required to implement these measures.
+The M6 Stage 1 is the first tunnel project that was required to implement these measures.
 The ACTAQ review and Chief Health Officer statement are available to view on the Department of Planning and Environment’s website.
 The air quality considerations are addressed in the Environmental Impact Statement is now on exhibition.

 Air quality modelling for the project showed that under expected traffic conditions for the project the predicted contribution of tunnel ventilation outlets to local air quality was negligible